Aliases for HIST1H4G Gene

 External Ids for HIST1H4G Gene

 Histones are basic nuclear proteins that are responsible for the nucleosome structure of the chromosomal fiber in eukaryotes.
 Two molecules of each of the four core histones (H2A, H2B, H3, and H4) form an octamer, around which approximately 146 bp of DNA is wrapped in repeating units, called nucleosomes.
 The linker histone, H1, interacts with linker DNA between nucleosomes and functions in the compaction of chromatin into higher order structures.
-This gene is intronless and encodes a member of the histone H4 family.
+This gene is intronless and encodes a replication-dependent histone that is a member of the histone H4 family.
 Transcripts from this gene lack polyA tails but instead contain a palindromic termination element.
-This gene is found in the large histone gene cluster on chromosome 6. [provided by RefSeq, Jul 2008]
+This gene is found in the large histone gene cluster on chromosome 6. [provided by RefSeq, Aug 2015]

 GeneCards Summary for HIST1H4G Gene

 HIST1H4G (Histone Cluster 1 H4 Family Member G) is a Protein Coding gene.
 Among its related pathways are Viral carcinogenesis and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity.
 An important paralog of this gene is HIST1H4D.

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling (By similarity).